anchit1729/DBMSFaceRecognitionProject/README.md

 This is the codebase for the COMP3278 DBMS group project.
 The application being developed is a face-recognition login service that provides access to customers' bank account information upon successful login.

-The members for the project are:
+The group members working on the project are:
 - Anchit Mishra
 - Ajayveer Singh
 - Abhigyan Kashyap